Company overview

 At Betty Blocks we recognize multiple types of applications, to read more about the different kinds of applications check out this article.

-See the usability dynamics of your application with a breakdown of total builders and internal users.
-Internal Users are required to log in using credentials to access the applications, identified by an email domain associated with the company.
+See the usability dynamics of your application with a breakdown of total builders and end-users.
+End-users are required to log in using credentials to access the applications, identified by an email domain associated with the company.
 This insight allows you to better understand your team's composition and application resource usage.
 The total amount of internal and external users is updated monthly.
 The other statistics on the company overview are updated at 00:00 CET.

 Builders are users who have registered in Betty Blocks and have a building role within an application.